-The Directors have pleasure in presenting their report and the audited financial statements for the year ended 31 December 2022.
+resent their report and the audited financial statements for the yea

-Future developments
+S

-Sch 7.7(1)(b) Sch 7.1A The Group's future developments are set out in the Group strategy and future outlook section of the Strategic Report on page 3 in accordance with s414C(11) of the Companies Act 2006 as the directors consider this to be of strategic importance to the Group.
+nts are set out in the Group strategy and future outlook section of 3 in accordance with s414C(11) of the Companies Act 2006 as the 5 strategic importance to the Group.

-Dividends

-Dividends paid during the year amounted to £195k (2021: £Nil).
+r amounted to £195k (2022: £Nil).
 No final dividends are proposed.

-Directors

-S416(1)(a)

-The Directors of the Group who served during the year are shown below:
+o served during the year are shown below:

-T Smith Executive Chairman
+Executive Chairman

-J Jones Group Chief Executive
+Group Chief Executive

-A Murray Chief Operating Officer
+Chief Operating Officer

-T Chaplin Finance Director
+Finance Director

-A Roman Human Resources Director
+Human Resources Director

+Non-Executive Director

-T Williams Non-Executive Director
+Non-Executive Director

-V Laker Non-Executive Director
+Non-Executive Director